-Storm phobias can cause many different problem behaviors.
-Some of the more common signs are escape (sometimes resulting in injury), inappropriate soiling, vocalizing, destructive behaviors, trembling, hiding, pacing and salivating.
+Storm phobias can cause many different problem behaviours.
+Some of the more common signs are escape (sometimes resulting in injury), inappropriate soiling, vocalizing, destructive behaviours, trembling, hiding, pacing and salivating.

 Phobias are exaggerated irrational responses to something, whether or not they actually caused harm to the individual.
 They develop from fears, which might have a potential survival benefit (e.g. it is good to fear snakes).
 They can often be triggered by something innocuous, e.g. with storm phobias, it can be a change in barometric pressure, or gusts of leaves being blown around as the storm approaches, or small rain showers.

-Many dogs that have separation anxiety also have other behavioral problems and the most common of these is storm phobia.
-However, this is not always the case and sometimes phobias may occur independent of other behavioral disorders.
+Many dogs that have separation anxiety also have other behavioural problems and the most common of these are storm phobia.
+However, this is not always the case and sometimes phobias may occur independently of other behavioural disorders.

-1. Desensitization is exposing the dog to the scary stimulus at a very low level so he is not scared.
+1. Desensitization is exposing the dog to the scary stimulus at a very low level so they are not scared.
 Then, the level is gradually increased as the dog exhibits an ability to cope.
 However, desensitization alone is unlikely to be successful.
 Some dogs are scared of the sound of thunder.
-In these cases, a CD recording of thunder noises, played initially at a low level and gradually increased over time, may help.
+In these cases, a CD recording of thunder noises played initially at a low level and gradually increased over time, may help.
 However, other dogs have different triggers, such as wind, barometric pressure changes, lightning and rain.
 In these cases, desensitizing is not possible.

 References: Debbie J. Calnon, BVMS, MACVSc (Behavior) ; Gary M. Landsberg, DVM, ACVB, ECAWBM.